t4d-classes/06202022_bootcamp/demo-app/exercises/exercise-5.md

 1. Create a Car Form component.
 In the component display a form with fields for make, model, year, color and price.
 Do not display a field for id.

-2. On each keystroke in an input field, display the `carForm` object managed by the state.

-3. Utilize the Car Form component in the Car Tool component.
+2. Utilize the Car Form component in the Car Tool component.

-4. Write code to add the collected car data to the car table.
+3. Write code to add the collected car data to the car table.

-5. Ensure it works!
+4. Ensure it works!